ml4ai/tomcat-faceAnalyzer/README.md

 ## Output Format

-The `faceAnalyzer` executable uses the `nlohmann-json` library to output the action units (and the facial expression, if specified through command line option `--emotion`), eye landmarks, gaze estimation and pose estimation values.
+The `faceAnalyzer` executable uses the `nlohmann-json` library to output the action units (and the facial expressions, if specified through command line option `--emotion`), eye landmarks, gaze estimation and pose estimation values.
 The following is an example JSON message with indentation and emotion display
 enabled: